MicrosoftDocs/power-platform/power-virtual-agents/how-to-handoff.md

 ## Pre-requisites

-- You need a bot built with Dynamics 365 Virtual Agent for Customer Service (you can [try the preview version of Virtual Agent to get started](https://dynamics.microsoft.com/ai/virtual-agent-for-customer-service/))
+- You need a bot built with Power Virtual Agents (you can [try the preview version of Power Virtual Agents to get started](https://dynamics.microsoft.com/ai/virtual-agent-for-customer-service/))
 - You need to have an engagement hub that is being used by human agents, such as [Omnichannel for Customer Service](https://docs.microsoft.com/dynamics365/omnichannel/introduction-omnichannel), and you need to configure the connection, as described in [Configure hand-off with Omnichannel](configuration-hand-off-omnichannel-virtual-agent.md).

 ## Triggering hand-off to human agent
 Customers engaging with the bot can ask for a human agent at any point in the conversation.
 This can happen in two ways, with an implicit trigger or an explicit trigger.

-Upon triggering the hand-off topic, Virtual Agent initiates the hand-off to the configured engagement hub and sends through all conversation context.
+Upon triggering the hand-off topic, Power Virtual Agents initiates the hand-off to the configured engagement hub and sends through all conversation context.
 This includes the conversation history and a number of variables.

 ### Implicit triggers
 In some instances, the bot may be unable to determine the intent of a customer's conversation.
 For example, the customer may be asking a specific question for which there is no [topic](getting-started-create-topics.md), or there is no matching option within a topic.